hdpuk86/oop_shopping_basket/DESIGN.md

 ### Checkout
 #### Responsibility:
-- Keeping track of scanned items and their total cost.
+- Keeping track of scan_itemned items and their total cost.

 ---